zryska/Edge-Data-Store-Docs/Beta2/Overview/EdgeSystemOverview.md

 ## Configuring Edge System

 Edge System hosts other components.
 While the initial release of Edge System includes Modbus TCP, OPC UA, and Storage components, they are only active if the system is configured to use them.
-The System itself has a relatively small configuration surface area - the list of components and the HTTP Port used for REST calls.
+The system itself has a relatively small configuration surface area - the list of components and the HTTP Port used for REST calls.

 ### System_Port.json